peakshift/bitcoin-ux/coinjoins/design-sprints.md

 ### Output Descriptors

-- [ ] [focus on xpub output descriptors, e.g. from hardware wallets]
+- [ ] [focus on xpub output descriptors, *e.g. from hardware wallets*]
 - [ ] Introduction to bip32
+- [ ] bip44 derivation paths
 - [ ] Obtaining an xpub

 ### Labels

+- As with any payment some meta data to give context
+  - What was paid for
+  - What was received
+  - Who it was paid to
+  - Who it was received from

 ### Coin Custers